SlatherOrg/slather/README.md

 ### Coverage for code included via CocoaPods

-If you're trying to compute the coverage of code that has been included via CocoaPods, you will need to tell slather where to find the source files for your Pod.
+If you’re trying to compute the coverage of code that has been included via CocoaPods, you will need to tell slather where to find the source files for your Pod.